fortiema/mattfortier/content/pages/about.md

 I dab in machine learning, data science and natural language processing to extract meaningful information from enormous amount of text data in multiple languages, and I also design robust and scalable data processing pipelines and APIs.
 I am constantly on the lookout for new techniques and best practices to improve my craft.

 My tools of choice?
-Python, Jupyter, MongoDB and AWS.
+Python, Jupyter, MongoDB, ElasticSearch and AWS.